 This crop the image to the size defined for the focus window and draw concentric circle centered on the star.

 You can adjust the Number of circles so they match the main ring in the star image.

 Slowly adjust the position of the star in the image field using the telescope fine movement (guide speed) until all the circle are concentric.
 The program try to automatically follow the star by modifying the camera ROI but this cannot work if you abruptly move the star out.
 When this is done the star is in the telescope optical axis.

-Now click the Center button and move the star to the image center using only the telescope collimation screw.
+Now click the Center button and move the star to the image center using only the telescope collimation screw (main mirror for Newtonian, secondary for SCT).
 This way you make the optical axis to match the center of the image.

 If the initial offset is larger than the camera FOV, place the star in the border of the image where the ring are the most concentric, process as above, then retry to finish the collimation.